SkyCity Lays Off 200 New Zealand Staff

 Executives at SkyCity have offered to take cuts in their salaries.
 The cuts will range from 20%-40% for the remainder of the fiscal year.
 The CEO, COO and CFO will incur 40% cuts.
 The board of directors, on the other hand agrees to cut their fees by 50%.
 With the executive cuts, SkyCity aims to establish an NZ$1m Employee Hardship Fund to help cope with the exiting staff redundancy.

-SkyCity is also looking at decreasing its capital expenditure.
+SkyCity lays off staff in a bid to decrease its capital expenditure.
 The company will put its projects in New Zealand on hold until the casinos reopen.
 The Adelaide property expansion will continue as planned.

 According to Stephens, the company is going through “an incredibly stressful time.”
 He stated that there might be further cuts if SkyCity’s casinos stay closed by June 30.
 The CEO further stated that the company would we need to take drastic actions to address the current issues.